Kingcom/armips/Readme.md

   lbu  a1,(a0)
 ```

-The assembler can optionally automatically insert a nop when it detects such an issue.
-This can be enabled with the ```.fixloaddelay``` directive.
+The assembler can optionally automatically insert a `nop` when it detects such an issue.
+This can be enabled with the [`.fixloaddelay`](#load-delay) directive.
 However, as there is no control flow analysis, there is a chance of false positives.
-For example, a branch delay slot may cause a warning for the the opcode that follows it, even if there is no chance that they will be executed sequentially.
+For example, a branch delay slot may cause a warning for the opcode that follows it, even if there is no chance that they will be executed sequentially.
 The following example illustrates this:

 ```
   bnez  a0,@@branch1